 or just from everyday life:

 Draw running (or walking) has many benefits.
 It keeps our mind busy.
 Rather than stressing about our performance, we’re concentrating on remembering the route that will create our intended drawing.
-Rather than focusing on time, distance, pace and very often getting discouraged, we’re absorbed by our GPS piece of art while kilometers are adding up.
+Rather than focusing on time, distance, pace and very often getting discouraged, we’re absorbed by our GPS piece of art while kilometres are adding up.

 It’s also a great way to add variety to our training.
 We all have one, two or maybe three regular routes that we walk or run over and over again.
 Draw running forces us to take different itineraries and we end up discovering streets we’ve never been on before.
-It can even make us run on different terrains as the perfect shape might require from us to run across a green field rather than on a paved road or to run that steep hill we normally try to avoid.
+It can even make us run on different terrains as the perfect shape might require us to run across a green field rather than on a paved road or to run that steep hill we normally try to avoid.

 Whether you’re already an expert at draw running or whether you’re now inspired to start, we would love to see your masterpieces.
 Get your running shoes on!
 Let your feet become your pencil and your city your sketch book.
 Stay active, be creative and connect-the-dot on a big scale!